Usman-Iqbal-5/Project-Showcase-Platform/README.md

 A full-stack web application designed to enable students to professionally showcase their academic or personal projects and experiences in a structured, portfolio-ready format.

 ## Problem
-Many undergraduate and postgraduate students struggle to present their projects in a clear, professional way, which can lead to even technically impressive work to be overlooked during the hiring process.
+Many undergraduate and postgraduate students struggle to present their university and personal projects/experieces in a clear, professional way, which can lead to even technically impressive work to be overlooked during the hiring process.

 ## Solution
 This application helps students build professional portfolios by structuring and presenting their projects clearly.